-The barrel shells (see Figure 6) are constructed from two half-shells.
-Bi-staves are attached to a half-shell.
-Ten aluminium-alloy fasteners screw each bi-stave to the shell.
+The barrel shells (see Figure 6) were constructed from two half-shells.
+Bi-staves were attached to a half-shell.
+Ten aluminium-alloy fasteners screw each bi-stave to support rings bonded to a shell.
 All the shells are supported off the end-cones of the pixel support frame (Section 8.1) PEEK elements are bonded at both ends of the half-shell to provide the interface to the fingers of the end-cones.
 Shells were made from carbon-fiber-reinforced material.
-A quasi-isotropic laminate made of six plies $(0^{\circ}/60^{\circ}/-60^{\circ})$ of unidirectional ultra-high-modulus carbon fiber6/cyanate-ester7) prepreg was made.
+A quasi-isotropic laminate made of six plies $(0^{\circ}/60^{\circ}/-60^{\circ})$ of unidirectional ultra-high-modulus carbon fiber6)/cyanate-ester7) was made.
 The shells are not cylinders, but have flat surfaces locally.
 The overall mass was reduced by cutting out material in each shell, as show in Figure 6.